drcdev/flutter_fhir/README.md

 going to have to make use of sqlite.
 I've begun to try and design the database with the following
 guidelines:
 1. Each of the fhir datatypes below will be in it's own table except for primitives
+2. Each table will have an id that will be its primary key
+3. All tables with '_' are child tables
+4. Each child table will have 2 columns added, a parentId and a parentTable, which will reference the parent table and its ID
+5.

 3. Any primitive type in a table is a column
 4. Any reference to another table